 Invitation to an inward journey

-After years as a fashion photographer, I felt an emptiness, and something calling me.
+After years as a photographer, I felt an emptiness, and something calling me.
 It was time to take the journey inward, to transform.
-Photography was the only way for me to make this journey.
-Delving into the rich layers in my photographs enables me to connect with deeper layers in myself.
+Art was the only way for me to make this journey.
+Delving into the rich layers in my artworks enables me to connect with deeper layers in myself.
 My authentic self.
 It is a dramatic, ongoing and even vital process.
-My ultimate wish is that my Art works will also awaken my viewers to a process of reconnection with the essential.
+My ultimate wish is that my artworks will also awaken my viewers to a process of reconnection with the essential.